Improving Sleep QualityApproximately 1/3 of the Australian population experiences poor sleep quality or quantity every night. Is that you?

 Following this discussion with you, your physiotherapist will outline goals and a plan to improve the quality and quantity of sleep.

-Dr Doug Cary, Practice Principal of Esperance Physiotherapy, developed an interest in the relationship between spinal pain and sleep posture, which started with his observations that clients were presenting to health services with morning symptoms of stiffness and pain, having gone to bed with no symptoms.
-Given we sleep 1/3 of our life, and sleep is a critical part of recovery, both physical and mental, making sure your sleep is restorative is vital.
+Dr Doug Cary PhD, Practice Principal of Esperance Physiotherapy, developed an interest in the relationship between spinal pain and sleep posture, which began with his observations that clients presented to health services with morning symptoms of stiffness and pain, having gone to bed with no symptoms.
+Given that we spend 1/3 of our lives sleeping and that sleep is critical to both physical and mental recovery, ensuring your sleep is restorative is vital.

-Over time, Doug developed a theory that specific sleep postures were responsible and provided clients with advice to avoid possible provocative sleeping postures.
-This approach appears to have sound clinical reasoning and biological plausibility, and experience over time suggests that changing sleep posture may reduce morning pain and stiffness.
-However, there is very limited actual research examining the relationship between nocturnal posture and pain and it is not known if patients can change or maintain their sleep posture as requested.
+Over time, Doug developed a theory that specific sleep postures were responsible and advised clients to avoid potentially provocative sleeping postures.
+This approach appears to be supported by sound clinical reasoning and biological plausibility, and experience over time suggests that changing sleep posture may reduce morning pain and stiffness.
+However, there is very limited actual research examining the relationship between nocturnal posture and pain, and it is not known if patients can change or maintain their sleep posture as requested.
 So in 2011, he enrolled in a Master's by research at Curtin University and over 4 years, undertook research to determine a means of accurately observing and measuring sleep posture in a person's normal environment - not in a metropolitan sleep centre.

 In 2015, upon achieving this, Doug upgraded his Master's to a PhD at Curtin University.
-He was first looking at whether there is a relationship between specific sleep postures and morning symptoms.
+He first looked at whether there was a relationship between specific sleep postures and morning symptoms.
 Secondly, suppose a person with morning symptoms can consciously change their sleep posture while asleep.
-Both of these questions had not been explored by any other research worldwide and a greater understanding will assist clinicians in advising clients on appropriate sleep postures.
+Neither of these questions had been explored by any other research worldwide, and a greater understanding will assist clinicians in advising clients on appropriate sleep postures.